heisler3030/node-address-screen/README.md

 * `git clone` the repository to your local environment
 * run `npm install` in the app directory
 * create a `.env` file and set `API_KEY=<your Chainalysis API key>`

+# Troubleshooting

+* Lower the parallelism variable if you are getting timeouts (slower connections)